by Jayson Cohen American Legacy Solutions

 When you read retirement planning books and articles, you will commonly see advice that tells you estimate future financial needs at 80 percent of your current monthly expenses.
 However, the Bureau of Labor Statistics indicates that actual retirees spend approximately 25 percent less than they did in their working years.
 This five percent difference may not sound like much, but it can result in a significant reduction in the amount of money that you need to save for retirement.
 These are some of the major expenses that may decrease after you retire.

-Your current transportation expense may include two car loan payments, auto insurance on two vehicles and gas.
-The Bureau of Labor Statistics indicates that fuel expense may decrease by more than 30 percent annually after you retire.
-In addition, many married couples are able to downsize from a two-car household to a one-car household.
+Your current transportation expense may include two-car loan payments, auto insurance on two vehicles, and gas.
+The Bureau of Labor Statistics indicates that fuel expenses may decrease by more than 30 percent annually after you retire.
+In addition, many married couples are able to downsize from a two-car household to a one-car household, leaving only one Auto Finance Online repayment.
 This eliminates a substantial amount of money on car loan payments and auto insurance premiums.
+You can save money on your auto insurance premium by getting your insurance through a company that does both home and auto insurance premiums, georgiasfinestins.com offers these types of policies and can help you save money now.

 Working adults may go out to eat more frequently than retired adults.
 For example, it may be convenient to drop by a fast food restaurant on your lunch break at work or to pick up a pre-made meal on your way home in the evening.
 When you are retired, you may have more time to make thoughtful grocery store purchases and to prepare affordable meals at home.
 In fact, you may expect to spend up to 25 percent less on food after you retire.